 Area of study

-The study was carried out in Ondo State, Southwest Nigeria and the State is located between longitudes 40’’ 30’’and 6’’East of the Greenwich Meridian and 5’’ 45’’and 8’’15’’ North of the Equator.
-The State has total area of 15,500 km2 and with estimated population of 5,267,322 (Ondo State Bureau of Statistics, 2021).
+The study was carried out in Ondo State, Southwest Nigeria. the State is located between longitudes 40’’ 30’’and 6’’East of the Greenwich Meridian and 5’’ 45’’and 8’’15’’ North of the Equator.
+It has total area of 15,500 km2 and with estimated population of 5,267,322 (Ondo State Bureau of Statistics, 2021).
 Ondo State is bounded in the North by Ekiti and Kogi States; in the East by Edo State; in the West by Osun and Ogun States and in the South by the Atlantic Ocean.
 Ondo State has a warm and humid subtropical climate with mangrove-swamp forest in the southern part, tropical rain forest in the centre part, and wooded savanna in the northern part.
 This vegetation is characterized by rich biodiversity including various wild plant species for different types of indigenous food and medicinal purposes.
 As a result, Ondo State is blessed with a wide variety of traditional foods and indigenous soups.

 Study Design